For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 save the student on laptop screen

-Many deals tend to be time-sensitive.
+Deals are often time-sensitive.
 To avoid missing out, you can:

-A few times a year, daily deals websites run promotions for Prezzo, Bella Italia, ASK Italian and other restaurants offering a three-course meal and a glass of wine for around £25.
+Sometimes, daily deals websites run promotions for Prezzo, Bella Italia, ASK Italian and other restaurants offering a three-course meal and a glass of wine for around £25.
 When you combine this with the £10 off codes they also advertise from time to time, you can save a lot of money.

 2. Take advantage of your student discount

-Even if a restaurant doesn't advertise a discount, it doesn't mean they won't give you one.
+Even if a restaurant doesn't advertise a discount, it doesn't necessarily mean they won't give you one.
 Always ask!

 3. Don't order alcohol with your meal